 Race Date: Saturday, May 14, 2022

-Location: Howell, Michigan (Brighton State Recreation Area, requires Recreation Passport, Prices HERE)
+Location: White Lake, Michigan (Highland State Recreation Area, requires Recreation Passport, Prices HERE)

 Disciplines: Trail Running, Mountain Biking, Paddling & Orienteering

 5 Divisions: 4-person Coed, 2-person Open, 2-person First-Timer (at least 1 teammate new to AR), Solo and Family (No paddling in this division.
 Parent/Child 8-14 year old..no charge for the kid!)

 Racer Check-In: 8:30am to 9:00am

 Post Race Food: Boxed lunches containing deli sandwich or wrap, fruit, chips and a cookie.

 Final Team List

 Facebook Photo Album